Etaiva/Etaiva/README.md

-My name is Etienne Pretorius.
-You can find me on my LinkedIn profile at https://www.linkedin.com/in/etienne-pretorius/ This profile serves as a repository for my learning curve in terms of cybersecurity, dev, data and AI.
+This profile serves as a repository for my learning curve in terms of cybersecurity, dev, data and AI.
 I am self taught, but have a resume in terms of business analysis and business management.
 <!--